CpuID/ec2-sg-mangler/README.md

 # ec2-sg-mangler

-*Helper utility to add the EC2 instance public IPs to an AWS Security Group*
+*Helper utility to manage the EC2 instance public IPs in an AWS Security Group*

 # Summary